MattMoony/MattMoony/README.md

 ---

-... a 19 y/o developer / student from Austria interested in many things ranging from IT-sec to optimizing performance with algorithms & datastructures.
-I'm currently studying at [HTBLA Kaindorf](https://www.htl-kaindorf.at/) and working on several open-source projects in my free time.
+... a 20 y/o developer / student from Austria interested in many things ranging from IT-sec to optimizing performance with algorithms & datastructures.
+I'm currently working on several open-source projects in my free time.

 Take a look around - I hope you'll find something you're interested in / you'd like to mess around with.
 So...
 Have fun, _bye! ¡Adiós!
 Tschüss!_

-* 🏫 I'm currently attending school
 * 💻 I'm learning many new things about IT every day
 * 👯 I'd love to collaborate with people on open-source projects
 * 🎮 CTFing with [@B34nB01z](https://github.com/B34nB01z) and [@LosFuzzys](https://github.com/LosFuzzys)